-- 1. Full time staff; - 2.
-Part time or term time staff (pro rata payments of the full time payment); - 3.
-Casual staff who due to the needs of the job MUST be a first aider - 4.
-Specified as part of Job specification OR Nominated by line manager using appropriate form - 5.
-Able to stop job to attend first aid without curriculum disruption OR required as part of their curriculum needs i.e. work off main campus sites (e.g. due to educational visits, Jarrow MV), high severity risk need (MOST, FTC), high likelihood risk need (engineering, catering) - 6.
-Proposed by HOS/HOLS/S - 7.
+- 1. Full time staff. - 2.
+Part time or term time staff (pro rata payments of the full time payment). - 3.
+Casual staff who due to the needs of the job MUST be a first aider. - 4.
+Specified as part of Job specification OR nominated by line manager using appropriate form. - 5.
+Able to stop job to attend first aid without curriculum disruption OR required as part of their curriculum needs i.e. work off main campus sites (e.g. due to educational visits), high severity risk need (MOST, FTC), high likelihood risk need (engineering, catering)

+- 6. Proposed by Directors / Heads of Department - 7.
 Seconded by H&SM - 8.
-Approved by member of SEG responsible for budget - 9.
-Qualified first aider (with appropriate refresher training as necessary)
+Approved by member of SMT responsible for budget.

+9. Qualified first aider (with appropriate refresher training as necessary)

-PERFORMANCE RELATED FIRST AID PAYMENTS (Tyne Met College Only)
+PERFORMANCE RELATED FIRST AID PAYMENTS TCC College